balinttamas87/tv-guide/README.md

 - Would be nice to only query the services and schedules that we need to render within the window via GraphQL.
 - Error handling (i.e: when there is no response from the server we could show a dialog to the user and let them know there has been an issue and what action they could take).
 For this we could compose a new modal from our <Modal /> component or use a snackbar instead.
 - Increased test coverage and better tests.
+- Better CSS (store values like colours, fonts, breakpoints as if we were using a design system)
+- `<ServiceScheduleList />` component could be broken down into smaller pieces. (i.e: extract `<Row />`)

 There are many things that could be improved.
 However, I would not want to make this readme too long.
 I did some research about tv guides.
 I have examanined around 10 of them.
 Most of them in the UK and some international ones in different countries.
 My favourite would be a combination of the following 3 when it comes to UI/UX. https://www.tvguide.com/listings/ (easy on the eyes) , https://www.sky.com/tv-guide/, (reliable) https://www.freeview.co.uk/tv-guide (different layouts)